Vaccination is one of the most effective ways of preventing infectious disease.

 The following vaccinations are recommended in adolescents or adults.
 Recommended schedules alter in different states and change with time, so ask your GP what you should have.

-Pregnant women are now eligible for the Pfizer vaccine (Cominarty) at any stage of pregnancy.
+Pregnant women are eligible for the COVID-19 vaccination at any stage of pregnancy.

 If you are considering a COVID-19 vaccination, please see the Australian Government’s decision guide for women who are pregnant, breastfeeding or planning pregnancy

-You can download and read the guide here and discuss your decision at your next appointment with your midwife, obstetrician or General Practitioner.
+You can discuss your decision at your next appointment with your midwife, obstetrician or General Practitioner.

 For all up-to-date information on COVID-19 and pregnancy, visit our COVID-19 information hub advice page: